-Welding metals is a process requiring huge amount of power and a good apparatus or welding equipment.
-Welding requires a power supply with good voltage and current for welding.
-The voltage helps to create and maintain arc, current is required to create heat and melt the metal i.e both base metal and electrode or filler metal.
-I have been taking online welding classes and doing research on welding forums.
-This is a new interesting article on the things that should be checked for better welding,
+Welding metals is a process requiring huge amount of power for welding equipment.
+Welding requires a good power supply with good voltage and current.
+The voltage helps to create and maintain arc while current is required to create heat and melt the metal.
+It means both base metal and electrode or filler metal.
+I have complied some information from my own research and experience.

-Arc Welding requires a constant voltage and current which is provided by sources like traditional transformers or new inverter circuit welder.
-Latest models have DC supply mod in them also which is very good because some rods require DC in specific polarity like Aluminum.
-Aluminum rods are best weld in DC- but aluminum welding with Arc Welder is not recommended.
-We only suggest to well all Iron except Galvanized iron.
+Supply: Arc Welding requires a constant voltage and current which is provided by sources like traditional transformers or new inverter circuit welder.
+Latest models have DC supply mode in them.
+It is very good because some rods require DC in specific polarity like Aluminum.
+Aluminum rods are best if welded in DC.
+But aluminum welding with Arc Welder is not recommended.
+We only suggest to weld all Iron except galvanized iron.
 The zinc fumes are carcinogenic and really harmful, so weld them in open ventilated areas wearing good gas mask.

 Why Thick Cables?

 I have seen too many welders and the thing that came to my mind is that why are the welding cables or jumper cables so think while the secondary is not.
 The thickness order is mostly Jumper Cable>Secondary Cable>Primary Wire.
 After some research, I found out the simple physics involved.
 The voltage is always inversely proportional to length.
 If the length increases the volt decreases.